byronwasti/WolbachiaEssay/Wolbachia.markdown

 Hertig came to work with Wolbach, and together they investigated a bacteria living in the gonads of the `C. pipiens` mosquito.
 This bacteria is known today as `Wolbachia pipientis` which Hertig gave a detailed description of in 1936.[3]
 At this point scientists did not know of the gene manipulation that `Wolbachia` has on it's hosts, and the discovery largely went unnoticed.

-In the 1960s and '70s, scientists noted "unusual structures in the oocytes or in the hypodermis" of filarial nematodes[5]
+In the 1960s and '70s, scientists noted "unusual structures in the oocytes or in the hypodermis" of filarial nematodes but did not associate them with bacteria.[5]
+It wasn't until 1995 that these "unusual structures" were determined to be `Wolbachia`.[6]

+The history of Wolbachia is filled with stories of discovery and re-discovery, as people gained more and more interest in this bizarre creature.

 ### Key/Unusual Features?